Idiopathic intracranial hypertension (pseudotumor cerebri)

 Rarely, IIH can lead to permanent blindness.

 Intracranial hypertension is the result of a buildup of cerebrospinal fluid.
-Normally, your brain continuously produces and reabsorbs CSF to main a constant volume.
+Normally, your brain continuously produces and reabsorbs CSF to maintain a constant volume.
 In intracranial hypertension, there is a loss of CSF balance due to increased production or decreased absorption of CSF.

 Often, intracranial hypertension has a known cause.
 For example, acute (sudden) intracranial hypertension can occur because of a stroke or blow to the head.
 Intracranial hypertension can also develop over time due to conditions such as a brain tumor or medications.

-But in pseuotumor cerebri, the cause of the high pressure in your skull is usually not known.
+But in pseudotumor cerebri, the cause of the high pressure in your skull is usually not known.
 In some cases, IIH may be related to narrowing of the large veins that drain blood from the brain (venous sinus stenosis).

-IIH Diagnosis
+IIH diagnosis

 Your doctor will assess your symptoms and medical history and perform a physical exam.
 Tests your doctor may use to diagnose IIH or rule out other conditions include: